-We will pick you up from your hotel for an early departure for your one day tour titled: Doi Inthanon: Trekking the Nature Trails on the Roof of Thailand.
+Your guide will meet you at your hotel at 0800 for your trip to Doi Inthanon National Park.
 Today you will hike the famous Kew Mae Pan Nature Trail.
-Doi Inthanon is the highest mountain of Thailand (2,565 m).
-It was declared a national park in 1972.
-The park boasts the greatest diversity of forest types and bird species of all national parks in the country.
+Doi Inthanon is the highest mountain in Thailand (2,565 m).
+It became a national park in 1972.
+The park has the highest diversity of forest types and bird species of all national parks in the country.
 Doi Inthanon National Park is famous for its many, spectacular waterfalls.
 On this page, we have extensive information about the national park, the trails, the history, and the villages in the park.

-We will continue to the Vachirathan waterfall and the Mae Klang waterfall.
-Along the way we will stop at the Khun Klang market where the Hmong people sell products from the Royal Project are for sale.
-The Royal Project (1969) is non-profit organisation founded by His Majesty King Bhumibol Adulyadej to solve the problems of deforestation, poverty and opium production by promoting alternative crops in Thailand.
+Having finished our lunch we will continue to the Vachirathan waterfall.
+Along the way, we will stop at the Khun Klang market where the Hmong people sell products from the Royal Project.
+The Royal Project (1969) is a non-profit organization, founded by His Majesty King Bhumibol Adulyadej.
+It was aimed to solve the problems of deforestation, poverty, and opium cultivation by promoting alternative crops in Thailand.
 We will also briefly stop at the Karen village Baan Mae Klang Luang to taste their delicious coffee.
 The Karen and the Hmong have been living in this area for a long time.